heyLu/LightTable/thoughts.md

     - e.g. it should be able to figure out what kinds of objects functions expect which is often a bit difficult to do by hand.
+* a shell interaction plugin, which should make experiments with long scripts more enjoyable. but it should probably also integrate with the history and completion of the shell.